 Are you struggling to get rid of the lower belly pouch?
 Know that slimming down your mom pooch is about MORE than diastasis recti.
-Learn the five main reasons you may have a mom pouch and what to do to slim it down.
+Learn the five main Reasons You Have A Mom Pooch and what to do to slim it down.

-As a Certified Strength Coach, the biggest question I get from moms is regarding the mom pooch.
+One of the biggest questions I get from moms is regarding the mom pooch.

 And though you definitely need to take how to heal diastasis recti into consideration, what’s not as common is that diastasis recti isn’t the only cause.